langervojtech/Roboticky-asistovan-chirurgie/README.md

 # Roboticky-asistovana-chirurgie
-This repository will contain .tex file and pdf export of seminar paper I made for Roboty a Manipulatory (VRM) course.
+This repository contains .tex & .bib file and pdf export of seminar paper I made for Roboty a Manipulatory (VRM) course.

-Topic of this seminar paper is Robotic Assisted Surgery, which is increasingly important in the field of Minimaly Invasive Surgery (MIS)
+Abstract: This paper is about Robotic Assisted Surgery.
+The possibilities, advantages and disadvantages of robotically assisted surgery are presented, what robots are most often used and what kinds of robots and technologies are developed and presented in current professional work.

+Keywords: minimally invasive surgery, laparoscopic, robot assisted surgery, surgical robotics, da Vinci